kovalevdanil/comment/README.md

 # comment
-the utility allows you to comment file
+the utility allows you to comment file \n
-./comment -r FILENAME - to read the comment (or without '-r' flag, if comment exists) ./comment -w FILENAME - to write the comment (if comment already exists, it'll rewrited) ./comment -a FILENAME - to append to comment
-./comment -d FILENAME - to delete comment associated with file FILENAME
+./comment -r FILENAME - to read the comment (or without '-r' flag, if comment exists) \n ./comment -w FILENAME - to write the comment (if comment already exists, it'll rewrited) \n ./comment -a FILENAME - to append to comment \n ./comment -d FILENAME - to delete comment associated with file FILENAME \n